YuBaichuan2000/YuBaichuan2000/README.md

 <h1>Hello World! 👋</h1>
 I am George Yu, a graduate student @University of Adelaide majoring in Computer Science, and I pursued my Bachelor's degree @University of Melbourne in Data Science.
 I am passionate about <strong>Machine Learning</strong> and <strong>Web Development</strong>.
-Feel free to reach out to me on <a href="https://www.linkedin.com/in/george-yu-a6800a227/" target="_blank">LinkedIn</a>.
+Feel free to reach out to me on <a href="https://www.linkedin.com/in/george-yu-a6800a227/" target="_blank">LinkedIn</a> and my <a href="https://portfolio-ll1rwq2gh-george-yus-projects-acb1f072.vercel.app/" target="_blank">portfolio website</a>.
 Happy Learning! 🔥🔥🔥

 <h3>Internships and Research Projects</h3>